saytat/Notebooks/2015-03-24-code-snippets.md

     }
     #blue {
       display: inline-block;
-      position: absolute; //since display type is inline-block, the blue box is starting after red box ends, even though the red box is not visible.
+      position: absolute; //since display type is inline-block, the blue box is coming inline, starting after red box ends, even though the red box is not visible.
 Why is the red box not visible???
       background-color: blue;
       width: 40%;
       height: 30%;